-Abstract: A Markovian Petri net is a stochastic discrete event system (DES) frequently used for analysis and performance evaluation purposes.
-In the past, the fluidification has been proposed in different DES's as a relaxation technique for avoiding the "state explosion problem".
+Abstract: A Markovian Petri net is a stochastic discrete event system frequently used for analysis and performance evaluation purposes.
+In the past, the fluidification has been proposed as a relaxation technique for avoiding the "state explosion problem".
 Following the same approach, in this paper a hybrid Petri net model is defined as a partial relaxation of an original Markovian Petri net.
 It is shown through a simple example that such partial relaxation can be worse than a full relaxation (given by a fully continuous Petri net).
-Therefore, the rest of the paper is devoted to obtain sufficient conditions for guaranteeing the approximation of the hybrid Petri net model to the original discrete system.
+Therefore, the rest of the paper is devoted to deal with the approximation of a Markovian Petri net system by means of a hybrid model.